aselshim/aselshim.github.io/blogposts/_posts/2021-01-5-latenightbusiness.md

 An extra possibility could be arranging group hangouts This app will be extra useful for people living in different timezones

+### Darkside
+A social media platform centered around sharing struggles and difficulties to encourage authentic conversations rather than the shiny happy selves we present on Instagram

+### RatedLove
+A hook-up app with rating and reviews.
+So people are positioned to have mindful fun